AW737/AW737/README.md

 - 👀 I’m interested in stuff
 - 🌱 I’m currently learning github
 - 💞️ I’m looking to collaborate on no
-- 📫 How to reach me WitherBro737 on minecraft and discord
+- 📫 How to reach me WitherBro737 on discord
 - 😄 Pronouns: what
 - ⚡ Fun fact: this is literally for a summer school project, most likely not going to be using this in the future